alinush/6.824-lecture-notes/l05-paxos.md

  - Why not require all replicas to agree on each op in lock-step?
  - Allows one replica to fall behind, then catch up
-   + e.g. if it is slow
+   + e.g., if it is slow
    + other replicas do not have to wait
  - Allows one replica to crash and catch up
    + if it keeps state on disk